 Cauliflower has become a staple replacement for breads, rice, pasta and more.
 It’s a very versatile vegetable with a great texture for baking, as well as a mild flavor profile that compliments a variety of dishes.

-In this post we are showing you our favorite way to create a Cauliflower Crust Pizza.
+In this post we are showing you our favorite way to create the best cauliflower pizza crust.
 We encourage you to not only use this as a way to learn the crust recipe, but to use it as inspiration for your own pizza creations and topping selections.

 Are Cauliflower Pizza Crusts healthy?

-The word healthy is always a tricky one to nail down because it depends not only what you’re looking for in your food, but also what do you define as healthy.
-This changes from person to person depending on their dietary needs and goals, and their idea of healthy.
-Cauliflower pizza crusts are lower in carbohydrates and higher in protein and fiber than most traditional bread based crusts.
+Pizza with a cauliflower crust will be lower in carbohydrates and higher in protein and fiber than most traditional bread based crusts.
 However, they do tend to have a higher fat content given how they are prepared.

 Cauliflower is a vegetable that ranks pretty well on the carbohydrate levels and many people love it as a replacement for breads, pastas, rice and more; cauliflower is not carb free however.
 The carb content will of course depend on the size of crust you are making, the recipe that you use, as well as the portion sizes of slices you are enjoying.

-For our recipe that makes 8 servings, the total carb count comes out to roughly 2 grams of carbs per serving.
+For our pizza with a cauliflower crust recipe that makes 8 servings, the total carb count comes out to roughly 2 grams of carbs per serving.
 This number will also change depending on your choice of toppings and the sauce you use, so take care to consider everything when building your pizza pie.

 Is Cauliflower Pizza good for diabetics and weight loss?

-The crust is 51 calories per serving.
+The pizza with a cauliflower crust is 51 calories per serving when you look at the crust alone.
 The crust is gluten-free, low carb, low sodium and low sugar…. the toppings and pizza sauce can be whatever you like.
 Please adjust them to suit your dietary needs and remember the toppings will greatly affect the nutrition of your pizza!

-- One recipe of the cauliflower pizza crust (see printable recipe below)
+- One recipe of the pizza crust (see printable recipe below)

 - 1 Cup of sliced and diced fresh pineapple